-Trade payables decreased by approximately 8.8% or RMB3.1 million to RMB32.0 million as at 30 June 2013, compared with RMB35.1 million as at 30 June 2012.
-The decrease was in line with the decrease in purchase for the financial year.
+Trade and bills payables decreased by approximately 73.9% or RMB99.7 million to RMB35.1 million as at 30 June 2012, compared with RMB134.8 million as at 30 June 2011 as a result of the settlement of all bills payables which amounted to RMB5.0 million outstanding at 30 June 2011.
+The decrease was in line with the decrease in purchase for the second half of the financial year.

-Other payables, accruals and deposits received increased slightly by approximately 11.3% or RMB2.4 million to RMB23.6 million as at 30 June 2013, compared with RMB21.2 million as at 30 June 2012.
-The increase was due to (i) the rental deposits received from various tenants under agreements to use the multi-complex building during 4QFY13 and (ii) the outstanding balance owing to the purchase of mould equipment suppliers and fixed assets.
+Other payables and accruals decreased by approximately 64.3% or RMB38.2 million to RMB21.2 million as at 30 June 2012, compared with RMB59.4 million as at 30 June 2011.
+It mainly represented (i) the outstanding balance owing to the mould equipment suppliers and (ii) the land use rights cost associated with the manufacturing plant.